AIS Early Career Award

 Nominees must have been AIS members for at least two consecutive years and be current members of AIS at the time of nomination and receipt of recognition.
 Individuals may only win the Early Career Award once.
 For the purpose of this award, AIS defines “early career” as individuals who, at the time of nomination:

-- have received their doctoral degrees no more than seven (7) years prior to nomination and be nontenured on a tenure track; OR
+- have received their doctoral degrees no more than seven (7) years prior to nomination; OR

-- be within the first seven (7) consecutive years of their career as an instructor on a non-tenure track.
+- be within the first seven (7) consecutive years of their academic career if they do not have a doctoral degree.

 AIS Early Career Award Committee